University of Tartu: Academia Gustavo-Carolina

 With the re-opening of the university in 1690 (renamed Academia Gustavo-Carolina) Tartu became a university town again.
 Academic staff of the new university included Sven Dimberg, professor of mathematics (the first in the world to deliver lectures based on Newton's theory), Olof Hermelin, professor of rhetoric and poetry, Lars Micrander, professor of medicine (founder of balneology, and discoverer of natural mineral water springs) and Michael Dau, professor of philosophy as well as of rhetoric and poetry.
 Just under a decade after being reconstituted, as a result of the coalition against Sweden (Russia, Denmark-Norway, and Saxony-Poland-Lithuania) and the Great Famine of 1695–1697, the university moved from Tartu to Pernau (Pärnu) and renamed Academia Pernaviensis.
 Eventually, Academia Gustavo-Carolina, which had opened in Pärnu on 28 August 1699, was closed as a result of the surrender of the city to the invading army of the Tsardom of Muscovy on 12 August 1710 during the Great Northern War.
 Albeit according to the terms of capitulation, the Russian tsar Peter I agreed to maintain the university in Pärnu, the university was closed for the following 92 years.
 It was able to reopen only in 1802, when its new charter was confirmed by Emperor Alexander I of Russia.

 Universität Dorpat

 The university in 1860, during its 'Golden Age'.

 Main building of the University of Tartu constructed between 1804 and 1809.

-The Old Observatory of Tartu Observatory was completed in 1810.
-Friedrich Georg Wilhelm von Struve worked here.